 Empire Life is a financial institution offering Wealth Management, Employee Benefits and Individual Insurance products.
-The Company is exposed to a number of risks as a result of its business activities.
-The goal of the Company's risk management process is to ensure that the operations that expose it to risk are consistent with the Company's strategy, business objectives and risk philosophy while maintaining an appropriate risk/ reward balance and enhancing stakeholder value.
+Empire Life is exposed to a number of risks as a result of its business activities.
+The goal of Empire Life's risk management process is to ensure that the operations that expose it to risk are consistent with Empire Life's strategy, business objectives and risk philosophy while maintaining an appropriate risk/reward balance and enhancing stakeholder value.
 When making decisions about risk taking and risk management, Empire Life considers:

-- The need to meet the expectations of its customers, shareholders and creditors and to protect the commitments that have been made to them; - The need to be adequately compensated for the capital deployed to support business activities and strategic objectives; - The need to protect its brand; and - The need to maintain its targeted financial strength rating.
+- The need to meet the expectations of its customers, shareholders and creditors and to protect the commitments that have been made to them: - The need to be adequately compensated for the capital deployed to support business activities and strategic objectives; - · The need to protect its brand; and - The need to maintain its targeted financial strength rating.

-Empire Life's risk appetite defines the aggregate level of risk the Company is willing to take to achieve its business strategies.
-The risk appetite supports the pursuit of shareholder value but does not compromise the Company's ability to pay claims and fulfill policyholder commitments.
+Empire Life's risk appetite defines the aggregate level of risk they are willing to take to achieve its business strategies.
+The risk appetite supports the pursuit of shareholder value but does not compromise Empire Life's ability to pay claims and fulfill policyholder commitments.